 – Lidia Yuknavitch

-Leila's writing intertwines personal reflection, critical theory, global politics, and cultural history and have appeared in Black Warrior Review, North American Review, Asian American Literary Review, Aster(ix), and ASAP/J. Her story "Cold War" was anthologized in 2021's New Moons: Contemporary Writing by North American Muslims, edited by Kazim Ali.
+Leila's writing intertwines personal reflection, critical theory, global politics, and cultural history and has appeared or is forthcoming in Michigan Quarterly Review, Black Warrior Review, North American Review, Asian American Literary Review, Aster(ix), and ASAP/J. Her story "Cold War" was anthologized in 2021's New Moons: Contemporary Writing by North American Muslims, edited by Kazim Ali.
 With Zohra Saed, she co-edited a collection of Afghan-American writing for the special Mixed Race issue of Asian American Literary Review.
 Her scholarly writing has been published in Leonardo, Cather Studies, Utopian Studies, and Antennae, and her art criticism in Hyperallergic and American Scientist, for which she regularly reviewed environmental, food-related, and new media art.

 In 2006, Leila co-founded the EcoArtTech collaborative with artist and musician Cary Adams to remediate a modern memory disorder that they named "industrial amnesia."
 Through memory-work and collaborations with communities, their artworks explore possibilities for restorative gestures and collective repair in the Anthropocene and have been exhibited worldwide, including at the Whitney Museum of Art, New Museum of Contemporary Art, Neuberger Museum of Art, MIT Media Lab, European Media Art Festival, UCLA’s Sci|Art Center, and Parsons School of Design, among many other places.
 EcoArtTech has been supported with fellowships, grants, and residencies from the National Endowment for the Arts, New York Foundation for the Arts, Andrew Mellon Foundation, New York State Council on the Arts, Banff New Media Institute, Franklin Furnace Performance Art Fund, Bemis Center for Contemporary Arts, and Center for Land Use Interpretation.